FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_A.md

 ## OS Compatibility

-Windows 10, all in 64 bits only. macOS x (Intel) – All versions from 10.12 including macOS Big Sur compliant
+Windows 10, all in 64 bits only. macOS x (Intel) – All versions from 10.12 including macOS Big Sur compliance.

 ## Software Licence Requirements